MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 ### <a name="format"></a>Formato

-11 cifre senza spazi e i delimitatori
+11 cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Modello